influx6/gu/README.md

 Limitations
 -----------

 Gu by it's very design and architecture is "Simple".
 It lacks the bells and whistles of similar frameworks and libraries.
-It's geared to solve your rendering needs and due to this, certain limitations exists with it.
+It's geared towards solving your rendering needs and due to this, certain limitations exist with it.

 -	Gu provides no react like flux structure.